pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

     or run once from the command line using our Docker image.
 The preference to do either is your choice, but the How To Guide will be using the Docker CLI.

-* Basic knowledge of [Git][git] and [GitHub][github]
+* Basic knowledge of [Git][git], and a [GitHub][github] account.

-    Git is a common distributed version control system for software development projects and operators.
-Several tasks mutate state and configuration files that are best handled automatically in some sort of hosted version control system.
-For the purposes of the How To Guide, this system will be GitHub.
+    Several tasks mutate state and configuration files that are best persisted in a remote version control system.
+    For the purposes of this guide, we'll use GitHub.

 * [Amazon S3][amazon-s3] or [Minio][minio]